isomerpages/isomerpages-isomergovsg/_resources/3-changing-content-for-your-homepage.md

 # To edit the careers details, go to careers-stories.yml
 careers-title: Careers
 careers-subtitle: Be part of the digital transformation
-careers-description: We harness the transformative power of technology to deliver user-centric services for Singapore and Singaporeans.
+careers-description: We harness the transformative power of technology
 careers-more-button: Explore Opportunities
 careers-more-button-url: /careers/why-govtech/
 ```